 Refrigeration, Air Conditioning & Refrigerated Transportation

 Refrigeration, Air Conditioning and Refrigerated Transportation all use refrigerants that may contain chlorofluorocarbon (CFC) or a common subclass, hydrochlorofluorocarbon (HCFC), which are ozone depleting substances (ODS).
 In 2016, these regulations were extended to some refrigerants that are also greenhouse gases.
 To reduce emissions of these substances, Title VI of the CAA has requirements that apply to retailers who have large refrigerators/freezers, air conditioning units, or refrigerated transportation.
 The requirements relate to technicians, refrigerant management, and leak detection.
 Certified HVAC technicians are required for the repair and maintenance of refrigeration and air conditioning units.
 In addition to having a licensed technician perform repair operations, the recovery equipment must be registered with the EPA.
+For more information, visit the EPA.

 A key element of the regulations relates to refrigerant leaks.
 Owners or operators of refrigeration and air-conditioning equipment with refrigerant charges greater than 50 pounds (usually the refrigerant charge or capacity is on the equipment or in the manual) are (1) required to repair leaks within 30 days when those leaks result in the loss of more than a certain percentage of the equipment's refrigerant charge over a year and (2) must keep servicing records documenting the date and type of service, as well as the quantity of refrigerant added.
 The EPA has a compliance guide on leak repair.